aexol-studio/deenruv/docs/docs/guides/how-to/multi-vendor-marketplaces/index.md

 ---
-title: "Multi-vendor Marketplaces"
+title: 'Multi-vendor Marketplaces'
 ---

 # Multi-vendor Marketplaces

-Vendure v2.0 introduced a number of changes and new APIs to enable developers to build multi-vendor marketplace apps.
+Deenruv v2.0 introduced a number of changes and new APIs to enable developers to build multi-vendor marketplace apps.

 This is a type of application in which multiple sellers are able to list products, and then customers can create orders containing products from one or more of these sellers.
 Well-known examples include Amazon, Ebay, Etsy and Airbnb.

 This guide introduces the major concepts & APIs you will need to understand in order to implement your own multi-vendor marketplace application.

 ## Multi-vendor plugin

-All the concepts presented here have been implemented in our [example multi-vendor plugin](https://github.com/vendure-ecommerce/vendure/tree/master/packages/dev-server/example-plugins/multivendor-plugin).
+All the concepts presented here have been implemented in our [example multi-vendor plugin](https://github.com/aexol-studio/deenruv/tree/master/packages/dev-server/example-plugins/multivendor-plugin).
 The guides here will refer to specific parts of this plugin which you should consult to get a full understanding of how an implementation would look.

 :::caution
-**Note:** the [example multi-vendor plugin](https://github.com/vendure-ecommerce/vendure/tree/master/packages/dev-server/example-plugins/multivendor-plugin) is for educational purposes only, and for the sake of clarity leaves out several parts that would be required in a production-ready solution, such as email verification and setup of a real payment solution.
+**Note:** the [example multi-vendor plugin](https://github.com/aexol-studio/deenruv/tree/master/packages/dev-server/example-plugins/multivendor-plugin) is for educational purposes only, and for the sake of clarity leaves out several parts that would be required in a production-ready solution, such as email verification and setup of a real payment solution.
 :::

 ![The Admin UI Aggregate Order screen](./aggregate-order.webp)

 ## Sellers, Channels & Roles

-The core of Vendure's multi-vendor support is Channels.
+The core of Deenruv's multi-vendor support is Channels.
 Read the [Channels guide](/guides/core-concepts/channels/) to get a more detailed understanding of how they work.

 Each Channel is assigned to a [Seller](/reference/typescript-api/entities/seller/), which is another term for the vendor who is selling things in our marketplace.